CHTC/chtc-website-source/uw-research-computing/hpc-job-submission.md

 The command to request an interactive job is `srun --mpi=pmix`, and includes the partition in which you'd like to run the interactive job.

+> Note: At this time, interactive jobs on the "Spark" HPC Cluster can not be used
+> to run MPI code.

 ```
 [alice@login]$ srun --mpi=pmix -n4 -N1 -p int --pty bash